Still don't have a stimulus check? Here's how to track yours.

 As mentioned above, some customers at smaller banks received their checks as soon as a day after Mr. Biden signed the relief bill into law.
 That's because those banks made the decision to credit the funds to customer accounts immediately by using their own balance sheets.

 But some bigger banks said that the timing of the payments was outside of their control.
-Although the IRS started issuing payments over the weekend, the official payment date was set on March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.
+Although the IRS started issuing payments over the weekend of March 13, the official payment date was set on March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.

 JPMorgan Chase on March 17 said it posted all the payments it had received from the IRS so far.
 But some Wells Fargo customers complained on social media that they had experienced difficulties logging into their online accounts, adding to their frustration about accessing their funds.